The Defection and Subsequent Resurrection of Nikolai Pushkin

 “This is a big step,” she pleaded with Nikolai to understand, sensing the worldview of a twenty-year-old Russian hockey player to be as small as the gap between the sutures in his brow.
 “Have you really thought this through?”

-There remained obstacles: Nikolai was without his passport.
-It was routine for Soviet players traveling internationally to surrender their passports to the KGB agents who traveled with them against the eventuality Nikolai had just committed.
+Nikolai repeated the phrases Stanley Cup, Cats, and Koch, and with that, plans were put in motion to whisk him to Buffalo where none of those things were apparent.
+There remained obstacles: Nikolai had no passport.
+It was routine for Soviet players traveling internationally to surrender them to the KGB agents who accompanied the team as deterrent to events like the one perpetrated by Nikolai.
 It would take time to secure the necessary travel documents from the State Department in Washington for Nikolai to travel and enter the United States.
-In the meantime, the consular officer assured them, it was likely KGB agents would attempt to stop Nikolai’s defection.
+In the meantime, the consular officer assured them, KGB agents would likely attempt to stop Nikolai’s defection.

 “The Soviets fear every defection might lead to a wave,” she declared.
 “It’s also a terrible propaganda blow, for America to flaunt as proof that our way of life is better.”